lucast122/MEGPY/README.md

-# MwMaP
+# METAMAP - METAgenome analysis with Megan and Python
-Collection of scripts for metagenomic downstream analysis of bioreactor data using MEGAN and Python.
+Collection of scripts for metagenomic downstream analysis of bioreactor data using the tool MEGAN and the programming language Python.

 # Taxonomic anaylsis